 Do you have a technique for script learning?

-For me, the technique I use to learn and memorize a script is, I just go through it with a blank read and then read it two more times to be familiar with it and then start really learning it while getting in character.
-Then get comfortable with it and then a final memorize so I can deliver the script 100%.
+For me, the technique I use to learn and memorise a script is, I just go through it with a blank read and then read it two more times to be familiar with it and then start really learning it while getting in character.
+Then get comfortable with it and then a final memorise so I can deliver the script 100%.

 What advice would you give to other child actors?

-My advice would be to stay focus and have your eyes on the prize like I do…
+My advice would be to stay focused and have your eyes on the prize like I do…

 Do you still do modelling?